American Flag Cake Recipe

 For a change of pace, try making this cake a patriotic poke cake, with red, white and blue inside.

-- 18.25 ounces vanilla, white or yellow cake mix, plus ingredients to make the cake
+- 18 1/4 ounces vanilla cake mix (or white or yellow cake mix, plus ingredients to make the cake)

 - 8 ounces cream cheese